dantonic81/portfolio/README.md

 - I shouldn't be able to add a new asset if it already exists in the database

+- We should add top three gainers and losers to dashboard

+- Develop set alerts functionality

 ## TODO:

 - type hints